InfVSR: Toward Consistency-Driven Streaming Generative Video Super-Resolution: Methodology

 where $\hat{\mathbf{x}}_{\mathrm{gt}}^{t}$ and $\hat{\mathbf{x}}_{\mathrm{sr}}^{t}$ denote the ground-truth and predicted frames at frame $t$ respectively, and $\lambda_{\text{temp}}$ is the loss scaler.
 The total patch-wise supervision loss is $\mathcal{L}_{\text{pix}} = \mathcal{L}_{\text{fidel}} + \mathcal{L}_{\text{temp}}.$

-\textbf{Cross-Chunk Distribution Matching.} While the temporal smoothness loss $\mathcal{L}_{\text{temp}}$ encourages frame-to-frame consistency and achieves low $E^*_{warp}$ scores, we observe that such local constraints are insufficient to prevent semantic drift over time.
-In particular, visual inspection reveals gradually accumulated identity inconsistency and temporal incoherence across multiple chunks, suggesting that temporal supervision should extend beyond adjacent frames.

-To address this, we introduce a \textbf{cross-chunk distribution matching} loss $\mathcal{L}_{\text{DMD}}$, which aligns the high-level feature distribution of generated videos with that of real videos over a longer temporal range.
-Specifically, we apply $\mathcal{L}_{\text{DMD}}$ to sequences formed by concatenating \textbf{three adjacent autoregressively generated chunks}, thereby covering a broader temporal context beyond individual inference steps.
-We minimize the KL divergence between the distributions of generated features and ground-truth features extracted from a pretrained teacher video model:
+\textbf{Cross-Chunk Distribution Matching.} While the temporal smoothness loss $\mathcal{L}_{\text{temp}}$ encourages frame-to-frame consistency and achieves low $E^*_{warp}$ scores, we ask whether the powerful spatiotemporal priors of pretrained models can be leveraged, to align the results with more realistic motion patterns.
+To this end, we adopt a \textbf{cross-chunk distribution matching} loss $\mathcal{L}_{\text{DMD}}$, which aligns the distribution of generated videos with that of real videos over extended temporal ranges.
+Specifically, we apply $\mathcal{L}_{\text{DMD}}$ to sequences formed by \textbf{three adjacent autoregressively generated chunks}.
+The generator parameters $\theta$ are optimized by minimizing the KL divergence between generated and real distributions:

-where $p_{\text{gen}}$ denotes the distribution of features from the generated triplet-chunk sequence, and $p_{\text{data}}$ is the corresponding real distribution learned from the teacher model.
-This KL-based regularization improves long-term semantic consistency and mitigates identity drift across chunks.
+where $p_{\text{gen}}$ denotes the distribution of the generated triplet-chunk sequence, $p_{\text{data}}$ is the corresponding real distribution learned from the teacher model.
+This KL-based regularization operates in the latent space, and implementation follows~\citep{dmd,selfforcing}.

 \textbf{Two-Stage Curriculum Training.} AR training is expensive, as each update requires multiple forward passes and additional teacher modules.
 In VSR, decoding and training at high resolution make this burden prohibitive.
-We therefore adopt a two-stage curriculum. \textbf{Stage I: Initialization} optimizes only $\mathcal{L}_{\mathrm{pix}}$ on high-resolution, long clips to fit one-step diffusion, while \textbf{Stage II: AR Adaptation} trains at lower resolution with KV-cache and $\mathcal{L}_{\mathrm{DMD}}$ to adapt to autoregressive inference.
-Empirically, Stage I already yields strong VSR quality, and Stage II converges rapidly to an AR-ready model, allowing us to train the full system at substantially lower cost.
+We therefore adopt a two-stage curriculum. \textbf{Stage I: Initialization} optimizes only $\mathcal{L}_{\mathrm{pix}}$ on high-resolution, long clips to fit one-step diffusion, while \textbf{Stage II: AR Adaptation} trains at lower resolution with KV-cache and AR inference, adopting both $\mathcal{L}_{\mathrm{pix}}$ and $\mathcal{L}_{\mathrm{DMD}}$.
+Empirically, Stage I already yields strong VSR quality, and Stage II converges rapidly to an AR-ready model, allowing us to train the full system at substantially lower cost — using only 4 A800 GPUs.